American Boomtown: The Costs and Benefits of Getting Rich in Williston, ND

 On Route 85 just north of town workers are hammering away at what will be a spanking new Hampton Inn.
 Across the street a rival Holiday Inn is being thrown up as quickly as possible.
-Lodging here can’t keep up with the pace of new arrivals.
+Lodging here can’t keep pace with the number of new arrivals.
 The town is routinely booked up.
 Discount hotels charge $200 a night.

-Housing is a major issue.
-People arriving here to snatch up high paying jobs find themselves living in tents or sleeping in cars.
+Housing is a growing problem in Williston.
+People arriving here to snatch up high paying jobs find themselves living in tents or sleeping in their cars.
 The Walmart parking lot became a makeshift campground until shoppers had trouble navigating the helter-skelter of RV’s and pop-up tents to find a parking slot.
 Now Walmart has chased them off.

 Logistics companies like VEC Technology and Target Logistics have come to the rescue with modular housing.
 VEC’s so-called “house” is an 8’x10’ plastic cube offering all the comforts of a tricked-out shipping container.
 It costs $25,000.
 Target logistics have erected “man camps” consisting of row upon row of plastic Quonset huts.
 These so called self-contained units (SCU’s) sleep up to four and include kitchens and private baths.
 They rent for $400-$600 a month.

 The man camps are Spartan and a lot like living in a box, but they’re about the best bang for your buck in Williston.
 Renting an apartment here can be brutal.
 One room apartments rent for as high as $2,500 a month.
-And buying a home?
+And buying a house?
+Forget about it.
 A two bedroom single wide manufactured home fetches $250,000.
 Set that against a national average of $37,000 and you get an idea of the housing crunch in Williston.

 Thankfully, help is on the way.
 Developer KKR is fast-tracking a sprawling new subdivision that will include 810 apartments, 737 single-family homes, a park, playing fields and recreational facilities.
 Surely it’s only the start.
 But until supply catches up with demand it’s going to be expensive to live in Williston.

 So Long, My Dysfunctional Friends

-With the oil being extracted from the Bakken Formation the US became a net exporter of gasoline for the first time since 1949 in February of 2012.
-Increased oil production combined with a decline in domestic demand due to high pump prices and better fuel efficiency has set us on a path that loosens the shackles imposed by Middle Eastern oil.
+With the oil being extracted from the Bakken Formation, the US has become a net exporter of gasoline for the first time since 1949.
+Increased oil production combined with a decline in domestic demand due to high pump prices and better fuel efficiency has set us on a path that loosens the shackles imposed by the Middle East.

-We can now foresee the day where American involvement in the Middle East is reduced commensurate with a reduction of our national interests in the region.
-Happily we may someday arrive at the conclusion that the dysfunctional family that is the Middle East is no longer our problem to solve, which will reduce the provocation that our presence causes there and lead to a reduction in the threat of terrorism.
+We can now foresee the day when American involvement in the Middle East is reduced commensurate with a reduction of our national interests in the region.
+Happily, we may someday arrive at the conclusion that the dysfunctional family that is the Middle East is no longer our problem, which will reduce the provocation that our presence causes there and lead to a reduction in the threat of terrorism.

 The Cost of Fast Food

-Granted, it may be a bit of a stretch to draw a line between a frazzled McDonald’s manager in Williston, North Dakota and the flagging of interest by Al Qaeda in the murdering of Americans, but stranger correlations have turned the hinge of history.
+Granted, it may be a bit of a stretch to draw a line between a frazzled McDonald’s manager in Williston and the flagging of interest by Al Qaeda in the murdering of Americans, but stranger correlations have turned at the hinge of history.